kmlawson/japanese-empire-mo3335/chronology.md

 ## Chronology

-Below are some of the major dates relevant to this course, mostly limited to political history.
-Note that this is not a timeline of Japanese history in general, but focuses more on those dates most relevant to the study of the development of its empire.
-Please become familiar with them as it will help to put our various readings into the context of other events around them:
+Below are some of the major dates relevant to this course, mostly limited to political history of the empire.

 * 1853 - First arrival of Commodore Matthew Perry, who demands an opening of Japan
 * 1868 - New government established, the Meiji Restoration